awslabs/whiskey-jack/AboutTheName.md

 of traditional storytelling.
 Somewhat like Crow, Coyote or even Loki from other cultures.

+They almost became the
+(national bird of Canada)[https://canadiangeographic.ca/articles/meet-our-national-bird-the-gray-jay/] but the federal government declined to recognize the choice of ornithologists and citizens.

 I chose the name because there is a fairly high density of tricky pieces of code in this project.